amandamiotto/ResumeLesson/index.md

 {% include sidebar.html %}

-#### This is my example basic resume, for people to learn how to use gitpages to create a resume for the workshop "Open CV" at the (https://resbaz.github.io/resbaz2021qld/)[Research Bazaar Qld Conference 2021]
+#### This is my example basic resume, for people to learn how to use gitpages to create a resume for the workshop "Open CV" at the [Research Bazaar Qld Conference 2021](https://resbaz.github.io/resbaz2021qld/)

 ## Education